sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 save these installations in package.json.
 That's a bit extreme, though, isn't it?

-Anyway, these two types packages still didn't work:
+Anyway, these three types packages still didn't work:

 * @types/shelljs
 * @types/estree
+* @types/eslint-scope

-They fail for different reasons, though. shelljs's types are just missing types for 'shelljs/make'. estree *has* all the correct types, but the types aren't imported correctly.
+They fail for different reasons, though. shelljs and es-lint-scope are just missing whole chunks of the package's types. estree *has* all the correct types, but the types aren't imported correctly.
 So now you can decide where to start fixing errors.

 You can

-1. Add missing types to dependencies.
+1. Add missing types in dependencies.
-2. Fix up type annotations that refer to dependencies.
+2. Fix references to types in dependencies.
 4. Add missing types in your own code.
 3. Work around missing types in dependencies.
 5. Fix errors in existing types.

-6. Stub out modules in a d.ts.
-(When you don't mind checking in Typescript code, although others don't necessarily need to edit it.)
+6. Add type annotations to everything else.

 ## Add missing types in dependencies

+Let's start with @types/shelljs.
 In Makefile.js, I see a few errors.
 The first is that the module `require('shelljs/make')` isn't found.
 The second group of errors is that the names 'find', 'echo' and a few others aren't found.

 These errors are related.
 It turns out that shelljs doesn't even include shelljs/make right now.
 It's completely missing.
 I looked it